miklevin/Pipulate.com/software.md

 This is just the collection phase.
 Notice if you re-run this, it will not perform the SERP scrape again.
 It knows what it already collected.

+#### Doing It Old School (The Top-10 World)

+It is also worth noting, this is the "old school" way of doing SEO, thinking of everything more or less a Top-10 ranking race on page-1 of search results.
+There's more to the story we'll get to in later examples including browser automation and parsing the page for news and other info.
+This is the basics.

 ```python
 import httpx
 from urllib.parse import quote_plus